HEALTH PORTFOLIO (H-Portfolio)

-Exercise, essential oils, meditation, with mindfulness, and acupuncture have been mentioned in my previous Health Management Series.
-Imagine all the H-possibilities by using the same H-investments… they are endless!
+Exercise, essential oils, meditation, with mindfulness, and acupuncture have been mentioned in my previous Fund Your Health Series.
+Imagine all the H-Possibilities by using the same H-Investments… they are endless!

 Anxiety and Depression Association of America (ADAA). (n.d.).
 Facts and statistics.
 Retrieved from https://www.adaa.org/about-adaa/press-room/facts-statistics

 Arvidsdotter, T., Marklund, B., & Taft, C. (2014).
 Six-month effects of integrative treatment, therapeutic acupuncture and conventional treatment in alleviating psychological distress in primary care patients–follow up from an open, pragmatic randomized controlled trial.
 BMC Complement Altern Med, 14, 210. doi:10.1186/1472-6882-14-210

 Burg, M. M., Schwartz, J. E., Kronish, I. M., Diaz, K. M., Alcantara, C., Duer-Hefele, J., & Davidson, K. W. (2017).
 Does stress result in you exercising less?
 Or does exercising result in you being less stressed?
 Or is it both?
 Testing the bi-directional stress-exercise association at the group and person (N of 1) level.
 Ann Behav Med. doi:10.1007/s12160-017-9902-4